DocShadrach/MyReaperScripts/Utilities/README.md

 - Provides a confirmation dialog to apply the detected BPM to the project or keep the current tempo.
 - Preserves the original project view, cursor position, and item selection after analysis.

+### DocShadrach_Global FX bypass synchronizer using ReaImGui.lua

+This script provides a reactive interface to globally synchronize the bypass state of specific FX plugins across the entire project.
+It monitors FX states in real-time, allowing users to enable or disable plugins by name with immediate visual feedback, supporting complex routing including FX containers.

+Key Features:

+- Reactive Real-Time Monitoring: Continuously scans the project to reflect the current state of plugins (Enabled, Disabled, or Mixed) via color-coded buttons.
+- Name-Based Synchronization: Targets plugins based on a case-insensitive string search (e.g., "ReaEQ" affects all ReaEQ instances).
+- Visual State Feedback: Buttons light up bright Green (All On) or Red (All Off) and dim when inactive; Mixed states are highlighted in Amber.
+- Container Support: Optional scanning of first-level FX Containers to manage complex chains.
+- Smart Mixed-State Handling: Detects when some instances are on and others off, allowing the user to force a uniform state with a single click.
+- CPU Optimization: Implements intelligent throttling to scan tracks efficiently without affecting playback performance.
+- Safety & Undo: Automatically ignores offline FX and creates named Undo points for every synchronization action.

 ### DocShadrach_Project Startup Loader.lua

 This script acts as the execution engine for the Project Startup Manager.
 It is designed to be set as the SWS Project Startup Action.
 Upon loading a project, it intelligently locates and executes the list of actions defined by the Manager, handling both saved projects and new projects derived from templates.